aminiumatom/Organize-Media-on-Linux/README.md

 # Organize-Media-in-Linux
 Organizing media in linux according to modified date.

 Then resize picture that has width more than 1024px.
+(Need ImageMagick)

 <h3>usage</h3>